Internal Wall Insulation

 It’s essential to include insulation around the window reveals to avoid thermal bridges which could cause condensation and mould growth.

 Typically there won’t be space to include full thickness insulation around the window reveals.
 Normal insulated plasterboard is available in thicknesses down to 37.5mm but depending on the size of the window frame you may need to go thinner than this.
-If space is very tight you can get super-thin Aerogel panels from as little as 13mm thick.
-These are marketed as SpaceTherm and are expensive, but you won’t need very much of it in comparison to the main insulation.
+Special extra-thin PIR boards down to 20mm thickness are sold specifically for windo reveals (see link below).

 Installation of insulated plasterboard - step 4